Who let the dogs out?! Not that we’re complaining (nor to sound creepy...), but we’re always at these dog parks in Hong Kong to pet the passing pups.

 All the best dog parks in Hong Kong

-Also known as the green lung of Sha Tin, Penfold Park is a lush park located in the infield of the Sha Tin Racecourse built, managed by The Hong Kong Jockey Club.
-The park is also one of the most pet-friendly venues in Hong Kong, it provides leisure facilities for both animal-lovers and their pets.
-Doggos can show-off their swimming skills in the artificial pool, the huge lawn makes a perf spot for frisbee, and the park regularly promotes animal care and welfare.
-Penfold Park is closed to the public during horse-racing days.
+Also known as the green lung of Sha Tin, Penfold Park is a lush park in the infield of the Sha Tin Racecourse, managed by The Hong Kong Jockey Club.
+The park is also one of the most pet-friendly venues in Hong Kong, providing leisure facilities for both animal lovers and their pets.
+Doggos can show-off their swimming skills in the artificial pool; the huge lawn makes a perf spot for frisbee, and the park regularly promotes animal care and welfare.
+However, bear in mind that Penfold Park is closed to the public on horse-racing days.

 Penfold Park, Sha Tin Racecourse, Sha Tin, Hong Kong